Recovering Hardy spaces from optimal domains of integration operators: Introduction

 The classical problem for $T_g$ is to study its boundedness between two Hardy spaces.
 We recall that for $0<p<\infty$, the Hardy space $H^p$ consists of $f \in H(\mathbb{B}_n)$ with

 where $d\sigma$ is the normalized surface measure on $\mathbb{S}_n$.
 When $p\geq 1$, the norm $\|\cdot\|_{H^p}$ makes $H^p$ a Banach space.
 When $0<p<1$, the space $H^p$ is a complete quasi-Banach space.
-Moreover, in that case $d_p(f,g)=\|f-g\|_{H^p}^p$ is a complete translation invariant metric on $H^p$, making it an F-space in the sense it is used by Rudin \cite{Rud} (they are not locally convex).
+Moreover, in that case $d_p(f,g)=\|f-g\|_{H^p}^p$ is a complete translation invariant metric on $H^p$, making it an F-space in the sense it is used by Rudin \cite{Rud} (F-spaces need not be locally convex).
 For basic properties of these spaces, we refer the reader to \cite{Dur, ZhuHol, Zhu}.

-For $T_g:H^p\to H^q$, the spaces $V$ are completely known.
+For $T_g:H^p\to H^q$, we write $V_{p,q}=V_{H^p,H^q}$.
+These spaces are completely known.
 In fact (see and \cite{Pau}, or \cite{AC, AS} for earlier proofs in the case $n=1$),

-\begin{itemize} \item $p=q$:\quad $V=BMOA$; \item $p<q$:\quad $V=\mathcal{B}^\alpha$; \item $p>q$:\quad $V=H^r$. \end{itemize} Here $r=pq/(p-q)$, $\alpha=1+n/q-n/p$ and $\mathcal{B}^\alpha$ is the Bloch type space consisting of analytic functions $g$ with and we understand this space to consist of constants only, if $\alpha<0$ (in which case $T_g$ is the zero operator).
+\begin{itemize} \item $p=q$:\quad $V_{p,q}=BMOA$; \item $p<q$:\quad $V_{p,q}=\mathcal{B}^\alpha$; \item $p>q$:\quad $V_{p,q}=H^r$. \end{itemize} Here $r=pq/(p-q)$, $\alpha=1+n/q-n/p$ and $\mathcal{B}^\alpha$ is the Bloch type space consisting of analytic functions $g$ with and we understand this space to consist of constants only, if $\alpha<0$ (in which case $T_g$ is the zero operator).
 The space $BMOA$ is the space of holomorphic functions of bounded mean oscillation -- the precise definition is not used in this paper, but it can be found in \cite{ZhuHol} and in \cite{Dur, Zhu} for $n=1$.

-Given $X$, $Y$, and $g \in V$, we may ask which holomorphic functions $f$ are mapped into $Y$ by $T_g$.
+Given $X$, $Y$, and $g \in V_{X,Y}$, we may ask which holomorphic functions $f$ are mapped into $Y$ by $T_g$.
 This vector space of holomorphic functions will be called the optimal domain of $T_g$ and denoted

 This space $[g:Y]$ can be equipped with the quasinorm $\|f\|_{[g:Y]}=\|T_gf\|_Y$.
 The study of optimal domains for integration operators was initiated by Curbera and Ricker \cite{CR1, CR2}, who looked into this concept for the Ces\'aro operator.
-In the recent years, there has been a number of interesting papers on the topic, see \cite{ABR1, ABR2, BDNS}, or \cite{BBNS} for meromorphic optimal domains.
+In the recent years, there has been a number of interesting papers on the topic, see \cite{ABR1, ABR2, BDNS}, or \cite{BBNS, LS} for meromorphic optimal domains in the context of Hardy and Bergman-Morrey spaces.
 We mention that all the aforementioned papers are written in the setting of the unit disk.
 We also remark that our notation differs slightly from them.
 However, in the context of Volterra operators only, this notation should not confuse the reader.
-We have chosen it because it makes the notation $[V:Y]$ that is given below more convenient.
+We have chosen it because it makes the notation $[V_{X,Y}:Y]$ that is given below more convenient.